 - ½ cup heavy cream

 - ¼ teaspoon cloves

 - ½ teaspoon cinnamon

-- ½ teaspoon sea salt
+- ½ teaspoon sea flaky salt

 Add butter to pan and cook until melted.
-Add the sugar, cream, salt and spices.
-Whisk until well blended.
-Bring to a gentle boil and cook for 7 minutes, stirring frequently.
+Add the sugar, cream and spices.
+Stir until well blended.
+Bring to a boil, then reduce to a high, steady simmer and cook for 5 more minutes, stirring frequently.